-A number of Caribbean islands are currently in election cycle.
+A number of Caribbean islands are currently in an election cycle.
 And it’s been surprising to see that despite the fact that a large percentage of the voters are online using social media, very few candidates are using this digital marketing channel to rally supporters and convert those sitting on the fence.
-As such, below is an article I wrote with fellow media strategist, Nerissa Golden on the subject.
+As such, below is an article I wrote with fellow media strategist Nerissa Golden on the subject.

 Caribbean elections will be won or lost with Social Media, says Media Strategists

 MONTSERRAT/UK (July 7, 2014) – Two digital media strategists believe that how Caribbean political parties use social media in the coming years will impact their chances at the polls come Election Day.
 Nerissa Golden of Goldenmedia and Ursula Barzey of Moxee Marketing say over the next 18 months more than 10 Caribbean countries and Overseas Territories will be heading to the polls to elect new governments, and not including a definitive social media strategy in their campaign could mean a loss of power for incumbents to parties prepared to win by any means necessary.